arieh/Events/README.md

   1. `:once` - when used event will be added once.
   2. `:latched` - see latched section
   3. `:times(number)` - same as once, only it will execute X times (as passed by parameter).
-  4. `:delayed(ms)` - on `fireEvent`, will delay X miliseconds before firing the event.
+  4. `:delay(ms)` - on `fireEvent`, will delay X miliseconds before firing the event.
 On `addEvent` will delay each execution of specific function.

     obj.addEvent('test:once', function(){/* ... */ }); //will add a function to be fired once